sandrokeil/interop-config/doc/book/quick-start.md

     }
 }
 ```
-The `ConfigurationTrait` does the job to check and retrieve options depending on implemented interfaces.
-Nice, but what is
+The `ConfigurationTrait` does the job to check and retrieve options depending on implemented interfaces. *Nice, but what is
-if I have mandatory options?
-See `HasMandatoryOptions` interface.
+if I have mandatory options?* See `RequiresMandatoryOptions` interface.

-## `HasMandatoryOptions` interface
+## `RequiresMandatoryOptions` interface
 The `ObtainsOptions` interface specification says that it MUST support mandatory options check.
 Let's say that we need
 params for a db connection.
 Our config *should* looks like that: